-Thoroughly cook meat and wash fruit and veg prior to eating to ensure that you do not get infected with toxoplasmosis, which can impact on you and your baby.
+Thoroughly cook meat and wash fruit and veg prior to eating, to ensure that you do not get infected with toxoplasmosis, which can impact you and your baby.

 Avoid soft cheeses like brie and camembert, as well as blue-veined cheeses such as stilton.
 All these cheeses are linked to listeria, which can cause premature birth as well as miscarriage.
 It is advisable to avoid paté for the same reason.

-Make sure the milk you drink is pasteurised or UHT milk.
-Harmful germs are destroyed in such milk.
+Make sure the milk you drink is pasteurised or UHT milk, because harmful germs are destroyed in such milk.

-Only have eggs hard-boiled or scrambled to avoid the risk of salmonella infection.
+Only have eggs if they are hard-boiled or scrambled, to avoid the risk of salmonella infection.

-Ensure you do not eat liver or liver products whilst pregnant because they have high levels of vitamin A, which can be harmful to the baby.
+Ensure you do not eat liver or liver products while pregnant, because they have high levels of vitamin A, which can be harmful to the baby.

-When preparing food, ensure that you keep cats away from the vicinity as toxoplasmosis is present in cat faeces.
-Should you garden or change cat litter trays, make sure that you do so with gloves on.
+When preparing food, ensure that you keep any cats away from the vicinity as toxoplasmosis is present in cat feces.
+If you change cat litter trays, or do any gardening, make sure that you do so with gloves on.

 Folic acid is a vitamin B. It is known to lower the risk of neural tube abnormalities in babies, that is, where spinal or brain development is incomplete.
 These defects include spina bifida and anencephaly.

 It is very difficult for pregnant women to obtain the recommended amount of folic acid from just diet alone.
-It is recommended that pregnant women as well as those who wish to get pregnant ought to take a 400mcg folic acid supplement up to the 12th week of pregnancy.
-It is possible to take the supplement thereafter, after consultation with your midwife or doctor with regard to the dosage .
+It is recommended that pregnant women as well as those who wish to get pregnant take a 400mcg folic acid supplement up to the 12th week of pregnancy.
+It is possible to take the supplement thereafter, after consultation with your midwife or doctor with regard to the dosage.

 Foods with folic acid include: